leanprover/fp-lean/functional-programming-lean/src/getting-to-know/functions-and-definitions.md

 This is also true of functions.
 A function that accepts a `Nat` and returns a `Bool` has type `Nat → Bool`, and a function that accepts two `Nat`s and returns a `Nat` has type `Nat → Nat → Nat`.

-As a special cases, Lean returns a function's signature when its name is used directly with `#check`.
+As a special case, Lean returns a function's signature when its name is used directly with `#check`.
 Entering `{{#example_in Examples/Intro.lean add1sig}}` yields `{{#example_out Examples/Intro.lean add1sig}}`.
 However, Lean can be "tricked" into showing the function's type by writing the function's name in parentheses, which causes the function to be treated as an ordinary expression, so `{{#example_in Examples/Intro.lean add1type}}` yields `{{#example_out Examples/Intro.lean add1type}}` and `{{#example_in Examples/Intro.lean maximumType}}` yields `{{#example_out Examples/Intro.lean maximumType}}`.
 This arrow can also be written with an ASCII alternative arrow `->`, so the preceding function types can be written `{{#example_out Examples/Intro.lean add1typeASCII}}` and `{{#example_out Examples/Intro.lean maximumTypeASCII}}`, respectively.